 Twente is the only campus university in the Netherlands offering on-campus student housing and excellent sports and other facilities.
 The city of Enschede is only a two-hour train journey from Amsterdam and just a city-hop away from other European capitals, including Paris, London and Berlin.

 We have a large group of active researchers and lecturers in the field of mathematics who will provide you with a great education.
 You start your first year with core courses that give you the bases for further study, subsequently you choose from a variety of courses related to the specialization of your choice and to suit your individual interests.
 In your second year, you complete a practical three-month internship and spend up to eight months writing your Master’s thesis.
 These assignments may also be combined into one larger project.

-Some students are interested in a specific areas of application such as health, aerospace engineering, mechanical engineering or economics, while other students prefer a more theoretical research topic.
-In all these cases, we will be able to find internships and final projects which suit your interest.
-We encourage international internships
+There are many possibilities in choosing your internship and final project.
+Some students are interested in specific areas of application, such as health, aerospace engineering, mechanical engineering and economics.
+We also encourage international internships.
+Other students prefer a more theoretical research topic.
+Whatever your preferences are, we are able to find the internship and final project to suit you.

 Take also a look at the Students Experiences.